fmaste/Haskell/doc/extension/TypeFamilies.md

 >
 > [Associated types with class](https://www.microsoft.com/en-us/research/publication/associated-types-with-class/)

+Type Families come in different flavors but let's explain the first and most simple one first.

 ## Associated Data Families

-Type Families come in different flavors but let's explain the first and most simple one first.

 Imagine you want to build a generic array library for that depends on its element type.

-"Imagine there's no countries" and imagine you have discovered a super fast map implementation for when you are using ```Int``` as key:
+Now like John Lennon "Imagine there's no countries" and imagine you have discovered a super fast map implementation for when you are using ```Int``` as
+key:
 ```haskell
 data SuperFastIntMap v = ConsSuperFastIntMap [v]